parnic/node-screenlogic/README.md

 Retrieves the current time the system is set to.
 Emits the `getSystemTime` event when response is received.
 Resolves with [SLSystemTimeData](#slsystemtimedata).

+#### equipment.getWeatherForecastAsync(senderId?)

+Requests the system version string from the connected unit.
+Emits the `weatherForecast` event when the response comes back.
+Resolves with [SLWeatherForecastData](#slweatherforecastdata).

+#### equipment.setCustomNameAsync(idx, name, senderId?)

+Sets an individual custom name on the OCP. `idx` is the index of the custom name, `name` is the custom name to be set, `senderId` is the optional unique identifier.
+Emits the `setCustomName` event.
+Resolves with [BoolData](#booldata).

+#### equipment.setEquipmentConfigurationAsync(data, senderId?)

+This method allows you to set the configuration of the controller. `data` is in the format of `SLEquipmentConfigurationData` but will take any individual component, or all components.
+Emits the `setEquipmentConfiguration` event which resolves with [SLSetEquipmentConfigurationData](#slsetequipmentconfigurationdata).

 #### equipment.setSystemTimeAsync(date, adjustForDST, senderid?)

 Sets the current date and time of the ScreenLogic system.
 Resolves/emits the `setSystemTime` event when request is acknowledged. `date` must be a `Date` instance holding the date/time to set, and `adjustForDST` must be a boolean indicating whether the system should adjust for daylight saving time or not.
 Resolves with [SLSystemTimeData](#slsystemtimedata).

-#### equipment.getWeatherForecastAsync(senderId?)

-Requests the system version string from the connected unit.
-Emits the `weatherForecast` event when the response comes back.
-Resolves with [SLWeatherForecastData](#slweatherforecastdata).

 ### Pump